RoueC/portfolio/README.md

 ## Challenges:

-1. Selecting the right Bootstrap classes - there are several classes that are available to achieve a design and it can be challenging to decide which one will fit the project.
+1. Selecting the right Bootstrap classes - there are several classes that are available to achieve a certain design and it can be challenging to decide which one will fit the project.

 2. Selecting CSS/JS libraries - there are multiple CSS and JS libraries that offer amazing functions and add-ons.
 It can be tempting to add more functions than you actually need, specially for animation.

-3. Responsiveness - it's challening to try to achieve a certain level of customization while still maintaining consistency and responsiveness across different screen sizes and devices.
+3. Responsiveness - it's always challenging to try and achieve a certain level of customization while still maintaining consistency and responsiveness across different screen sizes and devices.

 4. Accessibility - encountered issues with contrast and image error upon validating through WAVE.
-Made modifications till evaluation showe 0 errors.
+Made modifications till evaluation showed 0 error.

 -----------------------------------------------------------------------------------------------